scalameta/mdoc/readme.md

 ### Link hygiene

 Docs get quickly out date, in particular links to different sections.
-After generating a site, Vork analyzes links for references to non-existent sections.
+After generating a site, Mdoc analyzes links for references to non-existent sections.
-For the example below, Vork reports a warning that the `doesnotexist` link is invalid.
+For the example below, Mdoc reports a warning that the `doesnotexist` link is invalid.